yohatad/cssr4africa/cssr4africa/cssr_system/face_detection/README.md

 ## Installation on Ubuntu (x86-based Systems)

 1. Prerequisites
 Make sure you are running Ubuntu 20.04.
 The python environment to run face detection similar to person detection.
-If you have setup the person detection python environment you can skip this step.
+If you have setup the person detection python environment you can skip this step.If the intel real sense camera is used make sure it uses USB 3.0.

 2. Install Python 3.10 and Virtual Environment.
 ```sh